1 877 TRY DEAN

 2015 in front of Dean Hall in Franklin, MA.

 Preparation for Dean College's 149th Commencement Exercises will begin at 9:30 AM, culminating in the ceremony itself at 11 AM.

 Learn the answers to many frequently asked questions about Dean College Commencement Exercises.

 Do guests need to have tickets to attend Commencement?No - an electronic invitation for informational purposes only will be delivered to the graduating student's inbox.

-What is the Graduation Application Process?Applications for Graduation must be completed and returned to the Registrar's Office, Dean Hall, by a certain date to be announced.
+What is the Graduation Application Process?Applications for Graduation must be completed and returned to the Registrar's Office, Dean Hall, by April 1, 2015.
 This form is necessary for ordering your diploma.

 What are the required Commencement fees?Graduating students, attending or not attending the Commencement Exercises, will be charged a $200 graduation fee.
 Student accounts need to be paid in full in order for a student to pick up his or her cap and gown.

 How do I confirm my candidacy for graduation?Please speak with your advisor in the Robbins Family Center for Advising and Career Planning regarding your candidacy for graduation.

 School of Continuing Studies (SCS) graduates should confirm their candidacy for graduation with the Director of Continuing Studies.